Skip to main content

 • 550–619: Challenged.
 Private equipment lenders and forestry-aware specialty lenders are your primary path.

-Your Realistic Options in Saskatchewan
+Your Realistic Financing Options in Saskatchewan

 Here is what is actually available for a Saskatchewan logger with challenged credit.